-At thirty-four weeks pregnant, there’s plenty of exciting things in store.
+At thirty-four weeks pregnant, you're in month 8 of your pregnancy and there’s plenty of exciting things in store.
 Your baby is nearly ready to be born, and it’s time to start thinking practically, not only about your hospital bag essentials but about your birth plan!

 Find out what else you need to know about your baby and your body at 34 weeks pregnant.